novodevz/cars-flsk/README.md

-## flask and json - cars inventory management app
+## cars inventory management app
+- with flask and json db

 # features: